eastmallingresearch/Shotgun_metagenomics/Binning/README.md

 ## Functional binning
 This pipeline is based on the HirBin (https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-017-3686-6) pipeline
 I've replaced most of the code as it is not capable of dealing with soil metagenomics in a reasonable time.
-Some of the processes will use a lot of memory
+Some of the processes use a lot of memory

-HirBin uses functional domains (Pfam/Tigrfam etc.) as bins, then adds an additional step to cluster the bins into a set of sub-bins.
+HirBin identifies functional domains (Pfam/Tigrfam etc.), then adds an additional step to cluster the bins into a set of sub-bins.
+The identification of the domains is the only bit left of the HirBin pipeline I haven't needed to rewrite (uses HMMER to do the actual id of the domains).

 ### Annotation
 Annotating an assembly uses functionalAnnotaion.py (HirBin), but splits assembly file into 20,000 droid chunks for running on cluster